SuzieCodez/Matter-JS/README.md

 # Matter-JS
-This repository has some basic examples of matter.js- the physics engine which would quickly get you started
+This repository has some basic examples of matter.js- the physics engine to get you started.